 When a person becomes addicted to heroin, the compulsion to abuse this drug can consume his or her life.
 Watching a friend or family member battle heroin addiction can be an excruciating experience.
 Please know that although your loved one requires professional treatment, you still can play an important role in helping him or her.
 Please consider the following:

 - Become informed about addiction – Forming a greater understanding of what an addict is going through not only gives insight into this condition, but can also foster empathy for the user and the struggles he or she is facing.

 - Build your own support system – Being a friend or loved one of a heroin addict can sometimes be overwhelming.
 Reaching out to others who are in the same position may offer additional advice or resources for providing assistance.

-- Do some research on rehab options in Tucson – Generating ideas for treatment can sometimes provide hope for someone who is battling addiction and bring some semblance of optimism for those in the addict’s life.
+- Research rehab options in Tucson – Generating ideas for treatment can provide hope for someone who is battling an addiction to heroin.

 Why Consider Treatment at Sonora Behavioral Health Hospital